Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Results

 We show this explicitly in Figure~\ref{fig:nprogs}, the upper panel of which shows the correlation between the mass of each black hole at $z = 0.5$, $M_{\rm{BH}}(z = 0.5)$, and the total number of progenitor seeds it had, $N_{\rm{prog}}$, while the lower panel shows the fraction of black holes which have at least 2, 4, or 10 progenitors (corresponding to $f_{\rm{seed}}$ = 0.5, 0.25, 0.1, respectively).
 This shows that $\left <N_{\rm{prog}} \right >$ grows with $M_{\rm{BH}}$, and the mass scale above which we would expect most black holes to have at least one progenitor seed would be $M_{\rm{BH}}(z = 0.5) \sim 1.5 \times 10^7 \: \mathrm{M_\odot}$, $6 \times 10^7 \: \mathrm{M_\odot}$, and $4 \times 10^8 \: \mathrm{M_\odot}$ for $f_{\rm{seed}} = 0.5, 0.25$, and $0.1$, respectively.
 We further note that these scales are redshift-dependent, as higher redshift black holes tend to have fewer progenitors.
 In addition to the original Illustris data, we show the number of progenitor black holes in our DCBH seeding model using dashed lines.
 As expected, $N_{\rm{prog}}$ is lower in this model, as fewer black holes are seeded.

-The decrease in $M_{\rm{BH}}$ among high-mass black holes is due to the decreased mass gained via mergers (since fewer progenitors were seeded), and further compounded by a lower accretion rate, as $M_{\rm{BH}} \propto M_{\rm{BH}}^2$ (Equation~\ref{eq:accretion}).
+The decrease in $M_{\rm{BH}}$ among high-mass black holes is due to the decreased mass gained via mergers (since fewer progenitors were seeded).
+This is further compounded by a lower accretion rate, both because $M_{\rm{BH}} \propto M_{\rm{BH}}^2$ (Equation~\ref{eq:accretion}), and the higher accretion rate in the original simulation produced stronger feedback and thus lower gas density and higher temperature than we should have in the new seed model, which each contribute to a lower $\dot{\mathrm{M}}$.
 Furthermore, the most massive black holes require a relatively early seed in a host with sufficient gas density to fuel an extended phase of near-Eddington growth (e.g. the most massive progenitor curves in Figure~\ref{fig:progenitor_histories}).
 When the seed fraction is decreased, there are fewer chances and thus a generally delayed onset of Eddington growth, producing a lower black hole mass.
 The net effect is that the number of high-mass black holes tends to be roughly unchanged but with slightly lower mass (as seen in Figure~\ref{fig:progenitor_histories}), producing a slightly steeper slope in the BHMF.
 We further note that this also means that although the high-end mass function is lower in our DCBH model, the black hole occupation fraction is still high in massive galaxies (rapidly approaching 1 for total galaxy masses $\sim \rm{few} \times 10^{12} M_\odot$).
 Conversely, low mass black holes with single progenitors are less likely to be seeded, but those that do have unchanged masses.
-Thus the decrease in the low-end BHMF does represent a comparable decrease in the black hole occupation fraction among low-mass galaxies.
+Thus the decrease in the low-end BHMF does represent a comparable decrease in the black hole occupation fraction among low-mass galaxies as has also been found to be the case when seeding at lower masses based on local gas properties \citep[see][]{Habouzit2017}.